benjholla/SoapLog/saponification.md

+---
+layout: page
-# Saponification Values
+title: Saponification Values
+permalink: /saponification/
+---

 SoapLog uses the following saponification values.
-To reference
+To reference a fat or oil in a recipe use the variable name appended with either `_ounces` or `_grams` depending on the unit of measurement.
+For example to add half an ounce of Sweet Almond Oil to a recipe write `sweet_almond_oil_ounces: .5`.

 | **Variable Name**                          | **Display Name**                                                             | **Saponification Value** |
 |--------------------------------------------|------------------------------------------------------------------------------|-------------------------:|